 #5 – Contextualization

-As applications and devices become smarter and analytics becomes pervasive, devices will become capable of generating the output based on the environment.
+As applications and devices become more innovative and analytics become pervasive, devices will generate the output based on the environment.
 Context-defined security is one maturing example, but similar technologies are on the way.
 “By understanding the context of a user request,” explains David, “applications can not only adjust their security response but also adjust how information is delivered to the user.”

 #6 – Smart everything

-As analytics become deeper and more intensive, with a building focus on contextualization, products will become more intelligent.
-This is essentially forward progress in artificial intelligence, with machines “learning to learn” and develop autonomy.
+As analytics become more profound and intensive, products will become more intelligent with a building focus on contextualization.
+This is essentially progress in artificial intelligence, with machines “learning to learn” and developing autonomy.

 Google has received considerable publicity for its gradually evolving self-driving car, and a French company has released a commercially available autonomous buggy.
-Robots are becoming more sophisticated.
-Virtual administrative assistants and intelligent advisors are quickly being refined and improved.
+Robots are becoming more sophisticated, and virtual administrative assistants and intelligent advisors are quickly being refined and improved.

-As machines become smarter and more helpful, everyone will be scrambling to best use them to their organization’s advantage.
+As machines become more intelligent and helpful, everyone will be scrambling to best use them to their organization’s advantage.

 Consider how quickly the technological world is shifting.
 When we think about the pace at which data is virtualizing, contextualizing, and becoming self-aware, we know we need cutting-edge infrastructure to accelerate our strategies.